 Albarracin is the biggest Spanish boulderer meeting spot and one of the best places for bouldering around Europe.
 Many climbers from all around the globe come every year to Albarracin to climb its sandstone boulders in the endless pine forest.
 Albarracin is considered one of the most beautiful villages of Spain and it is definitely a paradise for boulder’s fanatic, which explains why some decide to just stay there for weeks, or even months!

 The climbing season starts usually in autumn and finishes at the end of spring, although most of the climbers prefers the harsh winter to climb through the slopers of the boulders of Albarracin.
 It does not mean that climbing in summer is not possible, but it is only recommended if you know well the area.
 The region is around 1000 meters above sea level, which favors a cold climate.
 Nights in Albarracin are usually cold and in winter it sometimes snows, even though it does not stop climbers to send their projects.

 The main climbing style is sloppers and technical mantles, although you will not miss crimpy boulder problems.The specially grippy sandstone can be very helpful when it comes to climb but is also very aggressive for the skin.

 There are many guidebooks of Albarracin available in most of the climbing shops, including the climbing shop of the village.

 The Pinares de Rodeno is a protected natural area so we all have to be very careful and make sure to respect all of the regulations for the good of the environment and the climbing community.
-Note that some climbing sectors are prohibited such as Sol, Masia, Mirador, Valle de la Madera (higher area), Península, Psicokiller and Acantilados.
+Climbing is permanently prohibited in some sectors such as Sol, Masia, Mirador, Valle de la Madera (higher area), Península, Psicokiller and Acantilados.
 The use of chalk is forbidden and do not use chalk for tick marks (use instead pine bark or tape).
 Free camping is totally forbidden.